RafaelBarbosatec/hidden_drawer_menu/README.md

 # Hidden Drawer Menu

-Custom Drawer for your beautiful app
+Hidden Drawer Menu is a library for adding a beautiful drawer mode menu feature with perspective animation

 ![Usage of the hidden_drawer_menu widget on an android device](https://github.com/RafaelBarbosatec/hidden_drawer_menu/blob/master/imgs/app2.gif)